 We keep our ferals loose in communal rooms specifically designed to be low stress.

 - We bring in materials from their colony - we started with logs and boxes of dirt, which were time consuming to clean around and impossible to disinfect, so we use giant potted ferns and zippered pillowcases full of dirt/leaves now to make the room smell and look familiar.

 - We have one Bin of Safety (see below) or Nest per cat, depending on the scenario.
 When I first started, I had several nesting options per cat, but have designed a nest prototype that works very well for me and for the cats, and all have been quite happy having that as their only option.
 You'll know if they don't like it, and can adjust accordingly.

-- We use Kuranda towers since these cats often have ringworm, parasites and viruses, and disinfecting is critical.
+- We often use Kuranda towers since these cats often have ringworm, parasites and viruses, and disinfecting is critical.

 - Sometimes they use the litterbox faster if you mix some dirt into it, or add a layer on top of the litter.
-All of ours have accepted the litterbox, most right away, but some if the more stressed cats have taken a day or two.
+All of ours have accepted the litterbox, most right away, but some of the more stressed cats have taken a day or two.

 - Noise control is essential.
 We have white noise machines and recordings from their forest to mask unfamilar noises and make them feel more comfortable.
 This one is super important.

 - We have found that because these cats are used to a colony setting they are happier when they are housed with at least one other feral from the same colony.
 They find the most comfort when they are brought in at the same time, but we have added cats successfully days or weeks later (depending on health).
 We observe to make sure they get along.
 Obviously, we would never house intact males with pregnant, nursing or intact females. ;)